sdmetcalfe5/PSY6422_250134696_Project/README.md

 -   This is the README file to provide the overall structure of the repository and provide precursor information to run the visualization's code.

 -   The index files are where the code for the quarto page is located.

+-   The PSY6422_Project_250134696.qmd is the quarto file to create the webpage.